 How likely are you to do business with us again?

-This final question is a measure of loyalty.
+This final question for customer satisfaction metrics is simply a measure of loyalty.
 How loyal your customers are is a good indicator of the health of your business.
 If you aren’t seeing a lot of repeat business, you should reassess what you are doing and look for ways to improve.

 There are a number of different ways to measure the loyalty of your customers, including customer lifetime value and repeat customer rate.
 Knowing the cost to acquire a customer and the revenue that customer will bring in over time is very valuable.
 This knowledge is especially helpful when it comes time to make plans and projections.